This guide is my attempt to provide relevant information and updates for Analog.Cafe readers in light of the global pandemic.

 Film manufacturers and businesses during COVID-19.

 Fujifilm is a diverse corporation, only a small part of which produces film.
 One of its subsidiaries, Fujifilm Toyama Chemical, is testing a drug, Avigan, as a possible treatment for the disease.
 While there’s some optimism around its prospects, the results, whether it’s Avigan or any other drug, are not yet conclusive — despite the linked article’s title.
 Digital Photography Review has recently published an interview where its General Manager of Optical Device and Electronic Imaging Products Division shares some optimism for the camera industry.
+In 2021 the company had discontinued a number of emulsions due to the lack of raw materias, which was due to global supply issues caused by the pandemic.

 Naturally, when things progressed over the past month, we went through all our options.
 While people certainly have more important things on their plates than trying new film stock and it is not the ideal time for a launch, we decided that we’re taking the risk anyway.
 We genuinely believe it is important to keep fostering our creative community around the world, now more than ever!
 Photography brings us together.